koyopro/accella/packages/accel-record/README.md

 import path from "path";
 import { fileURLToPath } from "url";

-import "../src/models/index.js";
+import { getDatabaseConfig } from "../src/models/index.js";

 const __dirname = path.dirname(fileURLToPath(import.meta.url));

 beforeAll(async () => {
   await initAccelRecord({
-    type: "mysql",
+    ...getDatabaseConfig(), // type and prismaDir are automatically set based on the schema.prisma file.

     // Vitest usually performs tests in a multi-threaded manner.
     // To use different databases in each thread, separate the databases using VITEST_POOL_ID.
     datasourceUrl: `mysql://root:@localhost:3306/accel_test${process.env.VITEST_POOL_ID}`,
-    // Specify the directory of the Prisma schema file.
-    // This is necessary for performing database migration before running the tests.
-    prismaDir: path.resolve(__dirname, "../prisma"),
   });
   // If prismaDir is specified in initAccelRecord, you can execute pending migrations. await Migration.migrate();